grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 > **Note:** Available in Grafana Enterprise v7.5 and later versions.

-When query caching is enabled, Grafana temporarily stores the results of data source queries and serves cached responses to similar requests.
+When query caching is enabled, Grafana can temporarily store the results of data source queries and serve cached responses to similar requests.

 ### backend

 The caching backend to use when storing cached queries.
 Options: memory

-> **Note:** This setting enables the caching feature, and does not enable query caching for any data source.
+> **Note:** This setting enables the caching feature, but does not enable query caching for any data source.
 To enable query caching for a data source, refer to the data source’s configuration page.

 ### enabled